AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 ### Application part

 Now it's time to render our first project.
 You can do it using simple native [Batch Explorer application](https://azure.github.io/BatchExplorer/).
 In this case you do not have to have 3ds Max installed, so you can render complex project even using tiny PC.
 Or you can install additional [plugin](https://github.com/Azure/azure-batch-rendering/tree/master/plugins/3ds-max) for 3ds Max application and submit you project in a native way.
-I will show the first option
+I will show the first option.

-After installing the Batch Explorer, you need to login to your Azure account and select your Batch account.
+After installing and running the Batch Explorer, you need to login to your Azure account and select your Batch account.

-### Creating compute pool
+Firstm create *Compute Pool*:

 Navigate to *Pools* on the left, our pool list is empty.
 You can use Autopool for each rendering, but I prefer to have my own, with all plugins I need.
 Click **"+"** above and let's create out first pool